-You either used an incorrect command option or an option that is restricted to the System Administrator while you were in Project Administrator mode.
-The commandline option list is repeated and the erroneous option is indicated by a caret (^) on the next line.
+You used either an incorrect command option or an option that is restricted to the System Administrator while you were in Project Administrator mode.
+The command-line option list is repeated and the erroneous option is indicated by a caret (^) on the next line.
 [COMMAND]